-- We entered into a new \$20 million term loan with Silicon Valley Bank, the terms of which are more fully described under "Management's Discussion and Analysis of Financial Condition and Results of Operations Liquidity and Capital Resources," pursuant to which we intend to borrow \$ million or or immediately prior to the closing date of this offering in connection with the payments to the holders of our Series A, B, C, D and E preferred stock described below. - In accordance with the terms of each series of preferred stock as set forth in our Certificate of Incorporation, the outstanding shares of Series A, B, C, D and E preferred stock will be converted into a total of shares of common stock.
+- We intend to borrow \$15.0 million on or immediately prior to the closing date of this offering under our new \$20.0 million term loan with Silicon Valley Bank in connection with the payments to the holders of our Series A, B, C, D and E preferred stock described below.
+The terms of our new loan are more fully described under "Management's Discussion and Analysis of Financial Condition and Results of Operations Liquidity and Capital Resources." - In accordance with the terms of each series of preferred stock as set forth in our Certificate of Incorporation, the outstanding shares of Series A, B, C, D and E preferred stock will be converted into a total of 6,332,508 shares of common stock.
 A summary of our private placements of preferred stock (and, in the case of the Series A, B, C, D and E preferred stock, common stock that we issued concurrently therewith) is set forth below: